alphagov/gds-sso/README.md

     string   "email"
     string   "uid"
     array    "permissions"
+    array    "organisations"
     boolean  "remotely_signed_out", :default => false

 You also need to include `GDS::SSO::ControllerMethods` in your ApplicationController

-For ActiveRecord, you probably want to declare permissions as "serialized" like this:
+For ActiveRecord, you probably want to declare permissions and organisations as "serialized" like this:

     serialize :permissions, Array
+    serialize :organisations, Array

 ## Use in development mode